12 Fun Christmas Party Themes You Never Thought of Until Now

 Christmas in July

 Throw a beach bash in the middle of winter!
-Grab some beach balls, blow up palm trees, display tiki torchlights, and blare the Beach Boys.
-Enforce a dress code that includes: tropical button-ups, hula skirts, sunglasses, and flip-flops.
+Grab some beach balls, blow up palm trees, display tiki torchlights, and blast the Beach Boys.
+Enforce a dress code that includes tropical button-ups, hula skirts, sunglasses, and flip-flops.
 For those of you who already live by the beach, throw a cozy Christmas party.
 Make a fire pit in the sand for a batch of s’mores and invite everyone to wear their favorite onesie, earmuffs, and mittens.

-Christmas Craft and Sip
+Christmas craft and sip

 Winter Wonderland party

 This one is easy!
 All you need is snow, a pair of snow pants, and a mug of hot cocoa with mini marshmallows.
 Host a snowy day of fun outside for your kids and their friends, filled with sledding, snowman building, and snow forts.
 Try visiting one of the 20 best small towns for Christmas lights.

 Halloween isn’t the only time of year you’re allowed to dress up like a kooky character.
 Christmas can be a legitimate excuse, too!
 Tell everyone to come as their favorite Christmas character, like Buddy the Elf, Santa Claus, Rudolph, Frosty, or Ebenezer Scrooge.
 Throw a costume contest where guests get to vote on “Cutest Christmas Couple” or “Best Dressed Santa.”
 Next, find out the 18 holiday decorating mistakes you didn’t know you were making.